 All stock cabinetry is available in traditional, country, shaker, or contemporary designs.
 There is also a wide selection of colors, from classic whites to grey and black, as well as natural wood.

 On the downside, stock cabinets are limited in terms of sizes, and there are no customization options.
 What you see is what you get.
 Standard width for stock cabinets starts at 9″ with 3″ increments and goes to 48″.
 Standard depth is 12″ for wall cabinets and 24″ for oven, base, and utility cabinets.

 Depending on how much you want to spend there is a great range both in quality and style of stock cabinets.
-For example, in IKEA you have the VEDDINGE line, where a cabinet door costs $20.
+For example, with IKEA Kitchen Cabinets you have the VEDDINGE line, where a cabinet door costs $20.
 At the same time, you can install the VOXTORP line, where a door costs $118.
 Obviously, when finished these two kitchens will look very different.

 In general, IKEA cabinet designs cater to a more modern aesthetic.
 While there are some traditional looking kitchens, you will find a lot more contemporary styles here.